timkley/tim-kleyersburg.de/src/content/articles/mattermost-plugin-chatbot/index.md

 I wanted to be able to quickly change the webhook URL without having to recompile the plugin.
 For this I added a configuration option to the plugin.

-You to this by adding a struct called `Configuration` to the plugin struct:
+You do this by adding a struct called `Configuration` to the plugin struct:

 ```go
 type Configuration struct {